Drop the puck for summer hockey: NHL playoffs get under way - WHIZ News

-TORONTO (AP) — Henrik Lundqvist and Petr Mrazek led their teams on to the ice for warmups, and the NHL’s Stanley Cup playoffs are set to get underway after hockey was on hiatus for more than four months.

-The New York Rangers are facing the Carolina Hurricanes on Saturday afternoon in the NHL’s first game since March 11.
+If the first game is any indication, hockey hasn’t missed a beat.

-The dynamics are far different than the league’s usual playoffs: It’s the middle of summer, there are no fans and all games are being played in Toronto or Edmonton, Alberta.
-But players and coaches expect the chase for the Stanley Cup to bring the same level of intensity.
+The most unusual playoffs in league history got underway Saturday with games in the Canadian cities of Toronto and Edmonton, Alberta.
+The dynamics are far different than usual: It’s the middle of summer and all games are being played in empty arenas.
+But the big hits and fight from Game 1 provided ample evidence the Stanley Cup is still on the line.

-“Once the game is being played and we’re in it, it feels like a real hockey game,” Tampa Bay’s Kevin Shattenkirk said.
-“There are guys trying to hit you and you have to make your plays in a pretty short amount of time.
-I think as these games get going here starting today and going forward, it’ll be different, but it’ll be what we have to do going forward to play.”
+“It was a boxing match back and forth,” New York Rangers goaltender Henrik Lundqvist said after a 3-2 loss to the Carolina Hurricanes in Toronto in the NHL’s first game since March 11.

+Carolina’s Jaccob Slavin carved his name into history 61 seconds in with the first NHL goal ever scored in August.
+Teammate Justin Williams fought Ryan Strome a couple of minutes later, and the Hurricanes took a big step by taking a 1-0 lead in their best-of-five qualifying round series.

+The Oilers and Chicago Blackhawks picked right up with five goals in the first 13 minutes of their Game 1 in Edmonton.
+The wall-to-wall hockey on opening day also included the Florida Panthers against the New York Islanders, Montreal Canadiens against the Pittsburgh Penguins and Winnipeg Jets against the Calgary Flames.

 At Scotiabank Arena, the first dozen or so rows are covered in grey and white tarp, with the NHL shield on four of them and Toronto in all capital letters on another four.